Skip to content

 console.log()

-Another powerfull tool you have to debug your application is the console.log() function.
+Another powerful tool you have to debug your application is the console.log() function.
 You can think of it as something similar to Python's print() function but instead of printing in your terminal, it shows the output in your browser's console.

-To use the command you can follow the next steps: - Add the statement in your code e.g
+To use the command you can follow the next steps: - Add the statement in your code e.g.,

 function hello(name) {